-33.3 Reclassification of financial assets
+32.3 Reclassification of financial assets

-There has been no reclassification of financial assets during 2018/19 (2017/18: nil).
+There has been no reclassification of financial assets during 2019-20 (2018-19: nil).

-33.4 Defaults and breaches
+32.4 Defaults and breaches

-There have been no defaults of loans payable as at 31 March 2019.
+There have been no defaults of loans payable as at 31 March 2020 (31 March 2019: nil).

-33.5 Fair value of financial assets and financial liabilities measured at fair value on a recurring basis
+32.5 Fair value of financial assets and financial liabilities measured at fair value on a recurring basis

 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-The following table shows the levels within the fair value hierarchy of financial assets measured at fair value on a recurring basis.
+The following table shows the levels within the fair value hierarchy of financial assets measured at fair value on a recurring basis: